thunderbird/webext-docs/messages.rst

          :name: [``folder``]
          :type: (:ref:`folders.MailFolder`)

          Returns only messages from the specified folder.
-The ``accountsRead`` permission is required.
+The :permission:`accountsRead` permission is required.

       .. api-member::